Wasi34/Wasi34/README.md

 ### About Me

-👋 Hi, I am Ahmed Al Wasi.
+👋 Hello, I am Ahmed Al Wasi.

 I have completed my graduation with a Bachelor of Science degree in Computer Science and Engineering (CSE) from Ahsanullah University of Science and Technology (AUST).
 <br>